Skip to content

 Is the oven included?
 It is the most common add-on rather than part of the base clean, so add it to match your inventory.

 Are carpets included?
-They are vacuumed as standard; a deep carpet clean is a separate add-on.
+They are vacuumed as standard; a deep carpet clean from £36 per room is a separate add-on.

 Can I add just the oven?
 Yes.
-You choose the add-ons you need, and only pay for those.
+Pick the add-ons you need and pay for those only.

 This is general guidance.
 Your final scope and quote depend on your inventory, the property and its condition.